Bass Loudspeaker Position in PA Systems

 However, where more bass cabinets are available, a layout based on line-array design (see the section on phase) may be the most effective way to maximise output and simultaneously maintain pattern control.

-Here, the cabinets are arrayed so that their centres are half a wavelength apart (λ/2) at the crossover frequency (at 120 Hz this would be 1.4 metres).
+Here, the cabinets are arrayed so that their centres are half a wavelength apart (λ/2) at the crossover frequency (at 120 Hz, for example, this would be 1.4 metres).
 This minimises output to the sides of the array (reducing reflections from the side walls) whilst allowing effective coupling between the cabinets.
 Adding to the number of cabinets further reduces side-spill.
 Note, however, that using this layout with most bass cabinet designs (which are relatively non-directional), bass levels on stage will also increase.

 Where bass speakers have to be placed on stage, so that spill compromises the sound for nearby musicians, we can use this array effect to our advantage.